kinobii/kinostore/README.md

 ### 2️⃣ **Connect via SSH from Terminal**
    - Open your terminal.
-Make sure you are in the directory where your .pem file is located, for an easier way to SSH into your virtual Machine.
+Make sure you are in the directory where your key file is located for an easier way to SSH into your virtual Machine.
 The key file is in the Downloads directory, so the directory was changed to Downloads.
 ```bash
 cd Downloads
 ```